 “We were definitely trying to get people to rethink what climate justice means, and what it means to be at a climate strike and how this climate strike at Wesleyan connects to many other fights around the world,” Pensler said.
 “Obviously not everyone in the crowd agreed with what I read out loud.”

-Indeed, some don’t see a strong connection between the two causes.
-In fact, part of the reason WesDivest decided to narrow its focus was because members, at the time, felt that making an ideological link between fossil fuels and Israel would require them to include other social justice issues that also are loosely related.
+Indeed, some don’t see a strong connection between the two causes, as part of the reason WesDivest decided to narrow its focus was because members, at the time, felt that making an ideological link between fossil fuels and Israel would require them to include other social justice issues that also are loosely related.

 “We felt that including divestment form the Israeli occupation was both too wide of a focus and a separate issue,” Whiting wrote.
 “Someone who believes in fossil fuel divestment doesn’t necessarily believe in divestment from the Israeli Occupation.”